Pinnekjøtt: Preparation

-The preparation of pinnekjøtt uses a traditional method for food preservation utilizing curing, drying and in some regions also smoking as means of inhibiting the growth of micro-organisms.
-Although lamb is today available fresh or frozen all year round, pinnekjøtt is still prepared both commercially and in private homes due to the flavour and maturing the preservation process gives to the meat.
+The preparation of pinnekjøtt uses a traditional method of food preservation utilising curing, drying and in some regions also smoking as a means of inhibiting the growth of micro-organisms.
+Although fresh lamb is available today, and frozen can be bought all year round, pinnekjøtt is still prepared both commercially and in private homes due to the flavour and maturing the preservation process gives to the meat.

 In home preparation of pinnekjøtt, racks of lamb or mutton are cured in brine or coarse sea salt.
 Once sufficiently cured, and when the weather is cold enough, the racks are hung in a cool, dark, well ventilated place to dry.
 In some regions, particularly in parts of Hordaland and Sunnmøre, the fresh racks are commonly smoked prior to drying.
-Traditionally this was done in order to prevent mold growth during the drying process.
+Traditionally this was done in order to prevent mould growth during the drying process.

-Before cooking, the racks are separated into individual ribs by cutting a sharp knife between the bones.
-The ribs must then be soaked in water in order to rinse out the salt and reconstitute the meat.
+Before cooking, the racks are separated into individual ribs by cutting between the bones.
+The ribs are then soaked in water so as to rinse out the salt and reconstitute the meat.
 Today pinnekjøtt is available in most supermarkets before Christmas, smoked or unsmoked, ready cut and sometimes also soaked, ready for cooking.

 After soaking the ribs are steamed over a little water in a large saucepan.
 Usually, a grid of twigs of birch is placed in the bottom of the saucepan which will allow the meat to steam more than it is cooked.